SirGraybon/tinyApp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+This project was taken on as a learning initiative and I am proud to share the results with you.

 ## Final Product